Skip to main content

 1. Get quotes from at least three new insurers and pick the one that suits your needs.

 2. Sign the new contract.
-The new insurer will ask for your current policy details.
+The new insurer will ask for your current policy details and your relevé d'information.

 3. Your new insurer contacts your old insurer directly to cancel the policy on your behalf.